Blog>Cost Guides>Solar roof tiles cost guide

 Can I fit solar roof tiles myself?

-As solar roof tiles are a relatively new technology, we recommend that you hire a professional to install them for you.
+As solar roof tiles are a relatively new technology, it's a good idea to hire a certified installer.
 That way, you avoid any problems and help maximise their input and output.

 Should I buy solar roof tiles and fit them myself?